Particle world network

 Quarks, electrons and co

-He is 21 years old, is studying for a Master's degree in physics at the University of Wuppertal and is active as a nationwide fellow speaker in the Particle World Network.
-He has also been working for several years in the Experimental Particle Physics working group on research into the ATLAS experiment(ATLAS is a particle detector at the Large Hadron Collider (LHC), a particle accelerator at the European nuclear research centre CERN in Geneva).
-He was recently honoured with his university's Third Mission Honorary Award for his voluntary work.
+He is 21 years old, is studying for a Master’s degree in physics at the University of Wuppertal and is active as a nationwide fellow speaker in the Network Teilchenwelt.
+He has also been working for several years in the Experimental Particle Physics working group on research into the ATLAS experiment (ATLAS is a particle detector at the Large Hadron Collider (LHC), a particle accelerator at the European nuclear research centre CERN in Geneva).
+He was recently honoured with his university’s Third Mission Honorary Award for his voluntary work.
 When asked what a particle physicist actually does, he humorously replies that his research is not about doughnuts and pudding pretzels, but about the fundamental building blocks of matter.

 The building blocks of matter

-The Particle World Network
+The Network Teilchenwelt

-3500 young people take part every year
+3,500 young people take part every year

-Every year, around 3,500 young people take part in projects offered by the Particle World network.
-"It actually always starts with these masterclasses.
+Every year, around 3,500 young people take part in projects offered by the Network Teilchenwelt.
+“It actually always starts with these masterclasses.
 The idea is that we invite pupils and students in their first semesters to come to us at the university and learn more about our work.
-In the mornings, we lay the theoretical foundations together, explain what we do and the processes behind it, and in the afternoons, real experimental data from the ATLAS experiment is analysed by the students themselves."
-The results are discussed together on site, but the findings and experiences are also shared in video conferences with other locations, including international ones.
-"That's the lowest level, which these 3,500 people take part in every year," says the budding physicist and continues, "and then there are more advanced programmes.
-For example, you can build your own small detectors at the universities or take part in workshops, such as the CERN workshop.
-Every year, around 30 students can visit CERN in Geneva for a few days and see the experiments.
-And the top of the level is basically the CERN project weeks, where we have around 10 students every year who can realise their own research projects at CERN for a fortnight in collaboration with university and institute groups.
-Building on this, there is then the Fellow Programme, where people who have gone through these stages can then take advantage of even more specialised opportunities."
+In the mornings, we lay the theoretical foundations together, explain what we do and the processes behind it.
+In the afternoons, students themselves analyse real experimental data from the ATLAS experiment.”
+The results are discussed on site, but the findings and experiences are also shared in video conferences with other national and international locations.
+“That’s the lowest level, which these 3,500 people take part in every year,” the budding physicist says and continues: ”And then there are more advanced programmes.
+For example, you can build your own small detectors at the universities or take part in workshops, for example the CERN workshop.
+Every year, around 30 students can visit CERN in Geneva for a few days and watch the experiments.
+And the highlight of everything is basically the CERN project weeks, where we have around 10 students every year who can realise their own research projects at CERN for a fortnight in collaboration with university and institute groups.
+Based on these project weeks, there is then the Fellow Programme, where people who have gone through these stages can then take advantage of even more specialised opportunities.”

 Presentation of the honorary award by the Vice-Rector for Third Mission and International Affairs, Prof. Dr Peter Gust